orientechnologies/orientdb-docs/src/studio/server-management/Server-Management.md

 - `Command Info`, as the running command
 - `Command Detail`, as the detail about the running command
 - `Last Command On`, is the last time a request has been executed
-- `Last Command Info`, is the informaton about last operation executed
+- `Last Command Info`, is the information about last operation executed
-- `Last Command Detail`, is the informaton about the details of last operation executed
+- `Last Command Detail`, is the information about the details of last operation executed
 - `Last Execution Time`, is the execution time o last request
 - `Total Working Time`, is the total execution time taken by current connection so far
 - `Connected Since`, is the date when the connection has been created